devkhushii/devkhushii/README.md

-- 👋 Hi there! 👋 I'm Khushi Rani, a passionate B.Tech CSE (3rd Year) student eager to explore the endless possibilities of technology and innovation.
+- 👋 Hi there! 👋 I'm Khushi Rani, a passionate B.Tech CSE student eager to explore the endless possibilities of technology and innovation.

 - 🛠️ Tech Stack